RajatJangra2653/dp-420-cosmos-db-dev/instructions/15-cognitive-search.md

 In this lab, you have completed:

 - Created an Azure Cosmos DB for NoSQL account.
-- Sended your Azure Cosmos DB for NoSQL account with sample data.
+- Send your Azure Cosmos DB for NoSQL account with sample data.
 - Created an Azure AI Search resource.
 - Built indexer and index for Azure Cosmos DB for NoSQL data.
 - Validated index with example search queries.